Is Paris Overrated? - Why the City of Love isn't As Beautiful As You Think

 Is Paris the most beautiful place in the world?

-Having visited 49 countries and countless cities across 4 continents, I’d have to say no. Paris is pretty in its own right, but there are other places that I think are more beautiful than Paris.
-New Zealand is much more beautiful.
+Having visited 57 countries and countless cities across 4 continents, I’d have to say no. Paris is pretty in its own right, but there are other places that I think are more beautiful.
+New Zealand is prettier to me.
 So is Santorini.
 And Bali.
 As far as European cities go, I prefer Porto, Prague, Amsterdam, and Bruges, among many others.

 Then again, beauty is in the eyes of the beholder, and this is just my personal impression.